exomath/images/README.md

 ## License

 See each directory for LICENSE information, including copyright notices, for each file in that directory.
-If no license is included in a directory, all files in that directory are Copyright © 2020 Jake McKown.
+If no license is included in a directory, all files in that directory are Copyright © 2021 Exomath LLC.

 ## Installation